Medical Tests Every Woman Needs to Be Healthy for Life

 You have that familiar BP cuff check every time you go to a doctor’s office, but now’s the time to start paying closer attention, especially if you have any risk factors for heart disease or stroke — a strong family history, being overweight or smoking.

-Numbers to worry about: a systolic, or top reading between 120 and 139 and a diastolic, or bottom reading between 80 and 89 puts you in a pre-hypertensive state, according to the American Heart Association.
-Hypertension — high blood pressure — is defined as 140/90 or higher.
+Numbers to worry about: a systolic, or top, reading over 120 and a diastolic, or bottom, reading over 80, according to the American Heart Association.
+Hypertension — high blood pressure — is defined as 130/80 or higher.

 Medical Tests Women Need in Their 40s